codeation/impress/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/codeation/impress)](https://pkg.go.dev/github.com/codeation/impress)

-## Alpha Version
+## Beta Version

 Notes:

-- The project tested on Debian 11.6 and macOS Big Sur (11.5)
+- The project tested on Debian 11.6 and macOS Big Sur.
-- The library may contain bugs
+- The library may contain bugs.

 ## Basic Principles of Library Building Design

 - Performance of the application as well as native applications.
-- Simple and clean application code for using GUI.
+- Simple and clean application code.
 - Limited use of other libraries (graphic, low-level or native).
 - Creating a GUI application without form designer or hard-coded widgets.